What Are the Best Fats and Oils for Women Over 40?

 But how to you decide which fats and oils are the best to eat?

 Taste, price and source are certainly worth considering.
-But at this point, I think we need to consider specific characteristics.
-Let’s look at these next.
+But at this point, I think we need to consider two specific characteristics:

-• Trans fats: The true villains.
+The true villains.
 These artificially created fats increase inflammation and heart disease risk.
 Avoid them.
-Fortunately, they’re now banned or restricted in many countries — but always check labels for “partially hydrogenated oils.”
+Thankfully, they’re now banned or restricted in many countries.

-Omega-3 fatty acids, especially DHA and EPA, are crucial for brain health, mood regulation and reducing inflammation.
+- Omega-3 fatty acids, especially DHA and EPA, play a critical role in brain health, mood regulation and reducing inflammation.

-Many women over 40 don’t get enough omega-3s, which can lead to mood swings, brain fog and more.
-Including fatty fish like salmon or mackerel in your diet — or adding a supplement if needed — can help improve cognitive function, stabilise mood and fight inflammation.
+Including fatty fish like salmon or mackerel — or using a high-quality supplement — can help support cognitive function, stabilise mood and reduce inflammatory load.

 Your Go-To List of Fats to Love (and Ones to Leave Behind)